bombillazo/error-x/README.md

 yarn add @bombillazo/error-x
 ```

+### Requirements

+- **Node.js**: 18 or higher
+- **TypeScript**: 5.0 or higher (optional, but recommended)
+- **Target Environment**: ES2022+

+This library uses modern JavaScript features and ES2022 APIs.
+For browser compatibility, ensure your build tool (e.g., Vite, webpack, esbuild) is configured to target ES2022 or transpile accordingly.

 > [!WARNING]
 >
 > This library is currently in pre-v1.0 development.
 While we strive to minimize breaking changes, the API may evolve based on feedback and real-world usage.
 We recommend pinning to specific versions and reviewing release notes when updating.